Chart Color Schemes

 Population growth drivers in Condell Park are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Condell Park's population, as of November 2025, is approximately 13,871.
-This figure shows an increase of 1,098 people since the 2021 Census, which recorded a population of 12,773.
-The growth from June 2024's estimated resident population of 13,661, combined with 320 validated new addresses, accounts for this increase.
-This results in a population density ratio of 1,387 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Condell Park's growth rate of 8.6% since the 2021 census exceeds the SA3 area's 4.1%, positioning it as a growth leader in the region.
-Overseas migration contributed approximately 51.4% of overall population gains during recent periods, driving this growth.
+Based on AreaSearch's analysis, Condell Park's population is around 13,871 as of November 2025.
+This reflects an increase of 1,098 people (8.6%) since the 2021 Census, which reported a population of 12,773 people.
+The change is inferred from the estimated resident population of 13,661 from the ABS as of June 2024 and an additional 320 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,387 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Condell Park's 8.6% growth since the 2021 census exceeded the SA3 area (4.1%), along with the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 51.4% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Condell Park is projected to grow by 1,029 persons, reflecting a total increase of 3.9% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Looking at population projections moving forward, a population increase just below the median of statistical areas analysed by AreaSearch is expected, with the area expected to grow by 1,029 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 3.9% in total over the 17 years.

 Frequently Asked Questions - Population